bamuir/EvilMangoVR/docs/README.md

 ## About

 ### The Team
 Our team formed remotely through the class Slack.
 A few of us have worked together in previous CS courses, but for the most part, we all met through this project.
-Our team name "Evil Mango" came about by needing a team name, so we combimed some of our discord name handles to make a group name.
+Our team name "Evil Mango" came about by needing a team name, so we combined some of our discord names to make a group name.

 ### Credits
 - Project Manager: Brayden Muir